ARCHIVES: HILCHOS SEUDA / OCHLIN/ BIRCHAS HAMAZON

 Still, it is best not to bring food/drink into a bathroom as doing so is a Bizayon, an act of disrespect.
 (See Mogen Avraham Siman 166:3, Shu"t Tzitz Eliezer Vol.14 Siman 2, Shu"t Be'er Moshe Vol. 5 Siman 1 and Shu"t Har Tzvi Vol. 1 Siman 50.
 See also Shu"t Yabia Omer Vol. 3 Siman 1 and Vol. 4 Siman5)

 2) The above is only for the room that has the toilet, and does not apply to a room that has in it a only a bath/shower with no toilet, as in such a room it is permitted to store food.
-(See Shu"t Teshuvos V'Hanhagos Vol. 1 Siman 11 and Sefer Ishei Yisrael Perek 53 footnote 82 where he quotes Rav Chaim Kanievsky Shlita saying that the Chazon Ish Zatzal stored food in a bathtub that was in a room without a toilet)
+(See Shu"t Teshuvos V'Hanhagos Vol. 1 Siman 11 and Sefer Ishei Yisroel Perek 53 footnote 82 where he quotes Rav Chaim Kanievsky Zatzal saying that the Chazon Ish Zatzal stored food in a bathtub that was in a room without a toilet)

 Storing medicines in a medicine cabinet in a bathroom is permitted (Shu"t Teshuvos V'Hanhagos ibid.)